 A grant from the Missouri Department of Labor provides additional support for the program, which is the second registered apprentice program in the state.
 The program was open to students in Northwest Missouri, who had the opportunity to tour job sites and learn about the employers, then complete an application and interview process before being chosen for the apprenticeships.

-Apprenticeships are in machining, welding and industrial maintenance.
+Apprenticeships are in CNC machining, welding, industrial maintenance, and IT.
 These students will begin their apprenticeships junior year with job shadowing throughout the school year, will continue the apprenticeships senior year with on-the-job training and complete the apprenticeships during their first year out of high school.
+Learn more here.

 The data contained in this website is for information purposes.
 Although steps have been taken to guard its accuracy and up-to-date nature, the St. Joseph Chamber of Commerce assumes no legal responsibility for the informational content contained herein.